RMichaelSwan/telecap/README.md

 ## Assumptions

 * You are using a tool similar to Zoom in gallery mode and the window is currently open.
-* Each user's video is rectangular and has an aspect ration ~= 1.77 (H/W) -- note that aspect ration is a changeable argument in the ParticipantDetector class.
+* Each user's video is rectangular and has an aspect ratio ~= 1.77 (H/W) -- note that aspect ration is a changeable argument in the ParticipantDetector class.

 ## Current limitations